Additional Information

 Designing Modern Britain demonstrates how interior design, ceramics, textiles, and furniture craft of the twentieth century contain numerous hallmark examples of British design.
 The book explores topics connected to the British design aesthetic, including the spread of international modernism, the eco-conscious designs of the 1980s and 1990s, and the influence of celebrity product designers and their labels.
 Buckley also investigates popular nostalgia in recent times, considering how museum and gallery exhibitions have been instrumental in reimagining Britain’s past and how the heritage industry has fueled a growing trend among designers of employing images of British culture in their work.

-"Thankfully not just another book about design, but a book about design and society and how they interact.
+A thoughtful look at the aesthetic heritage of a nation that has left its footprint around the globe, Designing Modern Britain will be a valuable text for students and professionals in design."Thankfully not just another book about design, but a book about design and society and how they interact.
 Cheryl Buckley's book is all the more interesting and relevant to designers, students and anyone interested in the structure of Britishness."–Jasper Morrison — Jasper Morrison

 "This book looks at the relationship between iconic British design and national identity, taking in the furniture, ceramics and textiles that defined twentieth-century Britain." — Grand Designs